jinx420/Python-Reverse-Shell/README.md

 # Works on Linux as well as Windows

 # Client.py or Client.pyw?
-Client.py is more of a debug version because it shows the terminal when you open it so choose Client.pyw (client.pyw only works on linux)
+Client.py is more of a debug version because it shows the terminal when you open it so choose Client.pyw (Client.pyw only works on Windows)

 # Outside of local Network
 If you want it to work outside of your local network then edit RevShellServer.py and follow the instructions do the same with Client.py or Client.pyw